audinux/parse-spec/README.md

 - description
 - packages (list of packages names)

-For the "Facets", they will be added as comment in the spec file:
+For the "Facets", they are added as comment in the spec file:
 ```
 ...
 # tags: foo, bar